Washington, DC Counseling Degrees & Licenses

 The Chicago School of Professional Psychology (The Chicago School) is a private university with campuses across the United States.
 The university offers more than 30 academic programs in various professional fields such as psychology, business, health care, health services, education, counseling, and nursing.
 The Chicago School was established in 1979 by psychologists and educators.
 Its East Coast campus in Washington, DC opened in the summer of 2010, three blocks from the White House.

-The clinical mental health counseling program at Washington, DC offers a part-time option for students to earn a master of arts.
+The clinical mental health counseling program at Washington, DC offers a four-year part-time option for students to earn a master of arts.
 Graduates meet the educational requirements for licensure as Licensed Professional Counselors (LPC) and as Licensed Clinical Professional Counselors (LCPC).

 Blending practical training with theoretical knowledge, the program enables students to apply their skills in real-world settings.
 Graduates will gain the necessary expertise to support individuals dealing with anxiety, depression, stress, grief, thoughts of self-harm, and relationship challenges.